igaray/tesina/md/niko2019_responsive_compilers_en.md

   - Update "last checked" revision when value is updated
   - Ensures that we only execute a value once per revision

-  that basically ensures that we never recompute something more than once in a given revision so you know that at any point it's kind of linear over the set of things

 # Garbage collection